unicode-org/message-format-wg/exploration/selection-declaration.md

 #### Example 3
 ```
 .match {$count <anything>}{$count <anything>}
-The message author is required to rewrite it explicitly, eg to:
 ```
 It would need to be rewritten as something along the lines of: